k33la1n0/linuxgc/README.md

 ## linuxgc
 A little shell script to play gif's over a virtual webcam with ffmpeg and v4l2.
 All what you need is a Terminal (a Bash).
-It is recommended to use debian/ubuntu-distributionen and firefox for streaming gif's over webcam. linuxgc use the apt-software-manager in the install-script.
+It is recommended to use a debian/ubuntu-distribution and firefox for streaming gif's over webcam. linuxgc use the apt-software-manager in the install-script.

 ## Control (when your ./install.sh and ./start.sh was successful)